In this page and the pages connected to it, I will introduce you to my theatre work, hoping for some form of co-operation in the future.

 I wrote an essay entitled "7 propositions on the theatre science" (in Dutch again) for a meeting of theatre scientists, wich was largely ignored.

+The themes in my plays.
 My plays, as I have come to understand them in the past years, tell about aspects of responsibility.

 This concept turns out to be extremely difficult and complex.
 It situates itself in the middle of other concepts as there are Freedom, Determination, Right, Understanding, Respect, Judgement, etc., etc.